pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-sharinglink-clear.md

 ## Options

 `-u, --webUrl <webUrl>`
-: The URL of the site.
+: The URL of the site where the file is located.

 `--fileUrl [fileUrl]`
 : The server-relative (decoded) URL of the file.
 Specify either `fileUrl` or `fileId` but not both.